mediachain/mediachain/rfc/mediachain-rfc-4.md

 order to address the load issues, the protocol allows for publishing archives to the network.
 These archives are tarballs that contain statements and their associated metadata as separate files named by their IPLD hashes.
-A bulk ingesting source can thus avoid the IPLD publication step and bundle the statements directly with their metadata objects.
+A bulk ingesting source can thus avoid the IPFS publication step and bundle the statements directly with their metadata objects.
 Furthermore, the archive can be distributed directly to interested readers by using a protocol optimized for bulk